Who We Are

-Custodial Services - Each residence hall has custodians assigned to do general cleaning in public and common areas, bathrooms, lounges, and hallways.
+Custodial Services – Each residence hall has custodians assigned to do general cleaning in public and common areas, bathrooms, lounges, and hallways.
 Custodians strive to provide the students a safe and clean place to live.
-Their work is greatly facilitated by students' efforts to maintain the cleanliness of the residence hall by the proper disposal of trash and the minimizing of unnecessary mess.
-The custodial staff is not expected to clean up after students' parties, practical jokes, or any other unusual circumstances.
+Their work is greatly facilitated by students’ efforts to maintain the cleanliness of the residence hall by the proper disposal of trash and minimizing unnecessary mess.
+The custodial staff is not expected to clean up after students’ parties, practical jokes, or any other unusual circumstances.
 Students are responsible for the cleanliness of their residential units.

 Custodians are not responsible for cleaning bodily fluids, feces, and/or vomit.
 An external contractor will be responsible for safely removing bodily fluids, feces, and/or vomit with appropriate chemicals and equipment.
 The cost of clean-up will be billed to the person(s) responsible.

 Entry into Student Rooms – The University reserves the right of entry into any residence hall room for purposes of inspection, cleaning, repair, painting, maintenance, or assessment of damages.
 The University also reserves the right of entry into any residence hall room for health and safety concerns, to provide for the security of persons and property, or if there is reasonable suspicion to believe that a University policy or regulation has been violated.